 The rules are stored in the same folders from which you also manage the hosts.
 The rules’ authorities are restricted to the hosts in this folder or in subfolders.
 In the case of conflicting rules, the rule lower in the folder structure has priority.
-In this way, for example, users with rights limited to certain authorised folders can create rules for their hosts without affecting the rest of the system.
-In a rule’s characteristics you can change its folder and thus ‘relocate’ it.
+In this way, for example, users with rights limited to certain authorized folders can create rules for their hosts without affecting the rest of the system.
+In a rule’s properties you can change its folder and thus ‘relocate’ it.

 With this you can create a new rule which has the appropriate current host or service already preselected.
 You can create an exceptional rule very easily and directly in this way.
-Secondly, a ‘traffic light’ symbol appears in every line, the colour of which shows whether and/or how this rule affects the current host, or respectively, service.
+Secondly, a ‘traffic light’ icon appears in every line, the color of which shows whether and/or how this rule affects the current host, or respectively, service.
 The following conditions are possible:

 This rule has no effect on the current host or service.

-This rule accesses and defines parameters.
+This rule matches and defines one or more parameters.